Published on April 21st, 2017 | by Eoin Murray0

 The video’s inspiration, which will be for the new single from the mighty Rusangano Family, will also draw heavily from an experience that Gallagher had three years ago when he ventured to an isolated house in rural Ireland to take the ceremonial, spiritual medicine Ayahuasca.
 Native to the Amazon, and deeply rooted in indigenous shamanic practice, the brew, made of a blend of sacred vines and plants is known for its strong hallucinogenic properties and its triggering of the release of the chemical DMT in the brain.
 Used primarily as a method of spiritual healing under the supervision of a shaman, the consumption of Ayahuasca is seen by some as an alternative, if intense, method of remedying personal trauma, understanding grief and bereavement and, in some cases, overcoming depression and anxiety.

-In his story, recounted below, Gallagher describes how his experience of Ayahuasca helped him overcome a prolonged period of self-doubt and depression and inspired a willingness to branch out in his work, venture into the wildness of experimentation and to believe in the strangeness of creativity…
+In his story, recounted below to Eoin Murray, Gallagher describes how his experience of Ayahuasca helped him overcome a prolonged period of self-doubt and depression and inspired a willingness to branch out in his work, venture into the wildness of experimentation and to believe in the strangeness of creativity…

 Photos by Colum O’Dwyer